Opening a Corporate Bank Account in Singapore

 Singapore Corporate Banking

 Among the 120 foreign banks, 28 are foreign full banks, 55 are wholesale banks and 37 are offshore banks.
 The five locally-incorporated entities are owned by the banking groups – Development Bank of Singapore (DBS), United Overseas Bank (UOB), and Oversea-Chinese Banking Corporation (OCBC).
 Some prominent foreign banks present include Standard Chartered Bank, HSBC, Citibank, and ABN AMRO.
+It is also worth noting a locally-incorporated Neobank, Aspire.

 Singapore’s central bank, Monetary Authority of Singapore (MAS), is the nodal agency regulating all the financial institutions of Singapore.

 Note: Opening of a corporate bank account in Singapore is easy and effortless provided the documentation requirements are appropriately met.
 Following is an overview of the account opening procedure and a comparison of some of the major banks.
-This is purely a general guide and should not be considered as a professional advice.
+This is purely a general guide and should not be considered as professional advice.
 Readers are advised to directly check on the current policies and terms of service with the respective banks.

 Documents Needed to Open a Corporate Bank Account in Singapore